Walmart Is Selling Tiny Homes for $9,101—Are They Worth It?

 RELATED: 7 Home Stores That Sell the Best Quality Couches.

-Just don't expect to move in right away.
+Just don't expect to move into these tiny homes right away.

-Of course, many shoppers are still wary of getting what they pay for when it comes to good deals.
-And unfortunately, you can expect to drop a significant amount of money to make the tiny home habitable.
+Of course, many shoppers are still wary of getting what they pay for when it comes to unimaginably good deals.
+And unfortunately, you should expect to drop a significant amount of money to make this tiny home habitable.

 "What Walmart is offering here is just a storage shed kit," says Sergey Mashkov, sales manager at Sheds Unlimited.
 "And even though sheds are incredibly versatile, the cost and amount of work required to turn them into a livable space can get very steep.
 You start with a $10,000 storage shed and then have to spend between $40,000 to $60,000 finishing the interior, adding insulation, pad work and proper ventilation, electrical, plumbing, and changing the windows and doors."

-Jania points out that buyers need to consider that even with a cheap model such as this one, there are still many things that need to be done by the owner, such as researching and getting permits and other construction materials—including adding essentials like floor shingles and roof edges.
+Jania points out that buyers need to consider that even with a cheap model such as this one, there are still many things that need to be done by the owner, such as researching and getting permits and obtaining other construction materials.

 "For someone with little experience who may be in a situation where they desperately need to buy something like this, they could find themselves with expenses far higher than what they thought," he warns.
 "If the appeal is to make it as cheap as possible, it would be expected that companies will continue to take away more features from the tiny home to create the illusion of value."